Frequently Asked Questions

 Our initial approach was for a two-day event: Friday evening and most of Saturday.
 It soon became obvious, however, that BookFest should be experienced as more than just one intensive weekend.
 There is too much to talk about!
 Starting in 2023, we re-thought the BookFest experience to be something that starts in mid-winter and builds up to the weekend.

-We are fortunate to enjoy a close working relationship with the staff at the Rogers Free Library and are especially grateful for the generosity of its Friends organization.
+We are fortunate to enjoy a close working relationship with the Rogers Free Library and are especially grateful for the generosity of the charitable foundation Friends of Rogers Free Library.
 We’re also thankful for the continuing support of the other sponsors you will find listed on this website.

 Is the program just literary in focus?

 No, we aim to make these programs as multi-disciplinary and interdisciplinary as possible.
 That means actors, dancers, musicians, filmmakers, scientists, cartographers, culinary experts – whatever the book that year suggests.
-Our keynote speaker for Frankenstein, for example, was an emergency room physician who is also a gifted writer – Dr. Jay Baruch.
+For example, our keynote address for “Frankenstein” was delivered by an emergency room doctor; our Spotlight for “Fahrenheit 451” featured Brown University graduate students and Boston Dynamics’ robotic dog; the “Mrs. Dalloway” weekend will feature the Rhode Island Youth Poetry Ambassadors and a curator from New York Public Library.
+Additionally we have presented Nathaniel Philbrick for “Moby-Dick” and performances by Aurea Ensemble including one in 2026.

 Is the program free?

 The Friday evening keynote at the Colt Memorial School Auditorium is open to the public free of charge (as is the reception at the Library afterwards if you register in advance.)
-Saturday’s program in the Linden Place Ballroom costs $40, payable online starting January 1, 2024.
-Students can attend free of charge (but must register), and we can offer scholarships for anyone whose resources are limited.
+Saturday’s program in the Linden Place Ballroom costs $45, payable online starting January 1.
+Students can attend free of charge (but must register), and we offer scholarships for anyone whose resources are limited.

 Does Saturday include lunch?